Wade Richey

-Wade Edward Richey (born May 19, 1976) is a former American football placekicker in the National Football League.
-He is widely regarded as having one of the strongest legs in high school, collegiate and NFL history.
+Wade Edward Richey (born May 19, 1976) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the LSU Tigers.

 Early life

 Richey began his football career at Carencro High School in Carencro, Louisiana.

 While at Carencro, he converted 24-of-34 field goals, including a 52-yard field goal in 1992 and a 53-yard field goal in 1993.
 Richey also converted a career total of 46-of-49 extra points, while 90 percent of his kickoffs resulted in touchbacks.
 37 of those kickoffs split the uprights.

 At the end of his senior year, Richey was ranked as the number-one kicker in the nation and was named to the USA Today All-American football team.

 At LSU

 Over 30 universities offered Richey a full athletic scholarship, making him one of the most coveted kicking specialists in high school football history.
 Richey eventually stayed in-state, choosing LSU over Stanford and Notre Dame.

 Richey struggled at LSU, converting just 8-of-23 field goals.
 He was primarily a kickoff specialist at LSU during his freshman and sophomore years but seized the starting role in 1996 as a junior.

 During the 1996 season he set a LSU school record with a 54-yard field goal against Kentucky.

 In the 1997 season, he was responsible for most of the placekicking duties, splitting time with back-up placekicker Danny Boyd.